 The first step in the workers' comp claim process is to report your injury to your employer.
 You should do this as soon as possible.
 You could lose your right to benefits if you don't give notice within 14 days after the injury, unless your employer actually knows about it.
 However, if you had a good excuse for missing the 14-day deadline, you have up to 90 days to provide notice before losing out on benefits.

 If you need emergency medical treatment, you can go to the nearest emergency room or urgent care.
 Before getting any non-emergency treatment, however, you will need to check with your employer.
 In New Jersey, your employer is allowed to choose your treating doctor for work-related injuries.

 Once you give your employer notice of your injury, it should notify its insurance company.
+(Some large and financially stable employers can get state approval to insure themselves, but they usually use outside claims adjusters to handle workers' comp claims.)
 The insurance company will file a report of injury with the New Jersey Department of Labor and Workforce Development (DLWD).
-The insurance company will then review your claim and decide whether to accept it.
+A claims adjuster will then review your claim and decide whether to accept it.

 If your claim is accepted, the insurance company should cover all necessary and authorized medical treatment related to the injury.
 It should also begin paying wage-loss benefits if you have to miss at least seven days of work because of the injury.
 Learn more about workers' comp benefits in New Jersey.

 If the insurance company denies your claim or turns you down for some benefits you expected, you can appeal the decision through the New Jersey DLWD.
 However, if you want a formal hearing on your appeal, you must file a petition within two years after your were injured or learned that your occupational illness was related to your job.
 For details on how to file a petition, how the dispute resolution process works, and common reasons for denying claims, see What to Do If Your Workers' Comp Claim Is Denied in New Jersey.